buildwithcycy/openai-drivendata-challenge/README.md

 In this repository, we apply deep learning methods to classify the rooftop material of buildings located in **Borde Rural**, **Colombia**.

+## Check out the [*Slides*] (https://github.com/buildwithcycy/openai-drivendata-challenge/blob/master/aerial-imagery-classification-slides.pdf) to get an overview of the project.

 ## :information_desk_person: Project Motivation

 In emergency situations, where time is of the essence, it can be critical to rapidly identify which houses have a higher likelihood of collapsing during a natural catastrophe such as a storm or an earthquake.
 By using deep learning, we can explore how to design a model which can be used to classify rooftop pictures taken by drones.
 This may help in identifying houses that are likely to collapse.